TECOLOGYxyz/FlowerTracking/README.md

 *** or simply open an issue with the tag "enhancement".
 *** Thanks again!
 Now go create something AMAZING! :D
 ***
-***
-***
-*** To avoid retyping too much info.
-Do a search and replace for the following:
-*** TECOLOGYxyz, TrackingFlowers, @HjalteMann, mann@bios.au.dk, Track Individual Flowers in Images, Get flowering phenology for individual flowers using an automatic tracking algorithm..
--->

 <!-- PROJECT SHIELDS -->